netascode/terraform-aci-nac-aci/docs/labs/guide_ansible_apic_gitlab_drone.md

 Description: the `Render APIC` step is responsible for creating the JSON bodies to effectly provision the fabric.

 Currently, the `Render` step will contain following code.
-We need to make 2 changes:
+We need to make 3 changes:

+- Comment out the MSO and NAE environment variables
 - Change the `git clone` command to point it to your `aac-inventory-config` repository
 - Change the if clause to point to the correct local directory

-BEFORE
+You should end up with the following:

 ```
   - name: Render APIC